pism/pism/doc/sphinx/manual/modeling-choices/computational/time.rst

 (paleo-climate runs, for example).

-In addition to setting run start and end times, the calendar setting also affects the interpretation of "monthly" and "yearly" reporting with :opt:`-extra_times`, :opt:`-ts_times`, and :opt:`-save_times` (see :ref:`sec-saving-diagnostics`, :ref:`sec-saving-time-series`, and :ref:`sec-snapshots`).
+In addition to setting run start and end times, the calendar setting also affects the interpretation of "monthly" and "yearly" reporting with :opt:`-spatial_times`, :opt:`-ts_times`, and :opt:`-save_times` (see :ref:`sec-saving-diagnostics`, :ref:`sec-saving-time-series`, and :ref:`sec-snapshots`).